Stay in Touch

 Zoom, phone or in-person consultation to talk about your project, your business and your goals.
 The aim of this meeting is for me to get as much info as possible so I can then send you a bespoke proposal.

 Once we have both signed the service contract, you have paid a 50% booking fee and we have decided on a start date, planning for your new design begins.

 I send you a website content planner and questionnaire that needs to be completed by the date specified in the design schedule.

 I will design and launch a ‘coming soon’ cover page for your website.

-I will also set up your project on Asana, which is a project management tool I use.
+I will also set up your project on ClickUp, which is a project management tool I use.
 It’s free and easy to use and a wonderful way to find all project info in one place, including the project timeline, content I need from you and checklists.

 3. Design & Develop

 Yay – the fun part.
 I will mock-up your homepage design and send to you.
 Only once you’re happy with the design look and feel will I move on to developing your website.